TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 Finding a site object
 =====================

-When you need to access the site configuration for a specific page ID or by an identifier, you can use the :php:`\TYPO3\CMS\Core\Site\SiteFinder` class.
+When you need to access the site configuration for a specific page ID or by a site identifier, you can use the class :php:`\TYPO3\CMS\Core\Site\SiteFinder`.

 The site finder offers the following methods for finding a site: